 a.
 Ensuring high levels of fluency in the working language of the ship amongst both Officers and Ratings

 b.
 Pursuing policies encouraging stable crewing

 c.
-Promoting social activities on board via Masters and Senior Officers
+Promoting social activities on board via Captains and Senior Officers

 f.
 Implementing anti-racist practices and policies

-In order to solve or prevent cultural identity issues, a particular attention must be given to the maritime heritage which has the potential to create jobs, make a positive impact on durable development and expand the growth of this sector which is currently affected by the world crisis.
-A constant focus on cultural heritage can reduce challenges and cultural identity problems
+In order to solve or prevent cultural identity issues, particular attention must be given to the maritime heritage which has the potential to create jobs, make a positive impact on durable development and expand the growth of a sector that is currently affected by the world crisis.
+A constant focus on cultural heritage can reduce challenges and cultural identity problems.

-In conclusion Finaval is aware that concepts of welfare have moved on and welfare is offered to the staff in order to be physically and mentally ready for high performance and loyalty.
+In conclusion Finaval is aware that concepts of welfare have evolved and is thereby offering welfare services to its staff in order to help them be physically and mentally ready for high performance and loyalty.